AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

         _You are at an increased risk for COVID-19 if you are: 65 years or older, have underlying lung/asthma conditions, have heart complications, suffer from diabetes, liver disease, severe obesity or are otherwise immune-compromised_

         _Your health is your responsibility_

-      * We reserve the right to institute further COVID-19 screening to ensure guests are not endangering others.
+      * We reserve the right to institute further COVID-19 screening to ensure guests are not endangering others
-      * Any Guest who has had symptoms or exposure will not be allowed in the venue.
+      * Any person who has had symptoms or exposure is asked not to come to the venue
-      * If a symptomatic/exposed guest is a driver for another guest, they will be asked to wait in their closed vehicle until their passenger’s activities are completed.
-      * Guests will be invited to use hand sanitizer stations upon entry and exit of the building.
-Sanitizing stations will be provided near main entrances.
     centered: false
 - template: one-column
   block: one-column